hectorgon/perceptual-diff/README.txt

 Usage

 perceptualdiff image1.(tif | png) image2.(tif | png) [options]
 -verbose        : Turns on verbose mode
--fov deg: field of view, deg, in degrees.
+-fov deg        : field of view, deg, in degrees.
 Usually between 10.0 to 85.0.
  This controls how much of the screen the oberserver is seeing.
 Front row of a theatre has a field of view of around 25 degrees.
 Back row has a field of view of around 60 degrees.
 -threshold p    : Sets the number of pixels, p, to reject.
 For example if p is 100, then the test fails if 100 or more pixels are perceptably different.
 -gamma g        : The gamma to use to convert to RGB linear space.
-Default is 2.2 -luminance l: The luminance of the display the observer is seeing.
+Default is 2.2 -luminance l    : The luminance of the display the observer is seeing.
 Default is 100 candela per meter squared
 -colorfactor    : How much of color to use, 0.0 to 1.0, 0.0 = ignore color.
 -downsample     : How many powers of two to down sample the image.
 -output foo.ppm : Saves the difference image to foo.ppm

 Credits